jhcha08/Descanning/README.md

 This repository is the official PyTorch implementation of "Descanning: From Scanned to the Original Images with a Color Correction Diffusion Model".

+We will open our dataset DESCAN-18K and pre-trained models as public soon!
+Please kindly wait for updates.

 [[Paper](https://www.arxiv.org/abs/2402.05350)]

 ## 💾 Dataset: DESCAN-18K

-We will open our dataset DESCAN-18K as public soon!
-Please kindly wait for updates.

 ![degradation_final2](https://github.com/jhcha08/Descanning/assets/55647934/1fb77feb-8b8e-4457-b98f-ca5a53e9b79c)